thjbdvlt/tilia.nvim/README.md

 Syntax is mostly based on common prose writing practices:

-- Parentheses are comments, rendered as such.
 - Priority is signaled using `!` outside comments and strings.
 A task's priority is equal to the number of exclams it contains.
 Thus, for a very high priority task, you can use `- pay rent!!!!!!!!`.
-- Negative priority is signaled using `?`, with same logic as `!`.
+Negative priority is signaled using `?`, with same logic as `!`.
-- Due dates have the format `@d.m.y`.
-If year is omitted, it's considered to be the current year - `@2.7` is equal to `@02.07.2025`.
+- Due dates have the format `@%d.%m.%y`.
+If year is omitted, it's considered to be the current year - `@2.7` is equal to `@02.07.25`.
 - Lines starting with `/` are project headers.

-Upon that, there are two other highlighting groups, made for todo lists that implies names and titles, but that has no function:

-- Words starting with an uppercase letter are considered names and (by default) rendered in bold.
+Any indenting tasks below are included in the project, until a non-indented line is encountered.
 - Things in double quotes are considered titles and are colorized (by default in blue).
+Signs `?`and `!` in quotes are not used to define priority.
+- Parentheses are comments, rendered as such.
+Their content are not parsed (priority or due) neither used for searches.

+There are also two highlighted groups that have not (yet) special effect:

 - Words directly preceded by colons, like `:this` are `:tags` (the colon must be preceded by space).
+- Words starting with an uppercase letter are considered names and (by default) rendered in bold.
+Has absolutely no effect for now.

 The default folding method is `indent`.
 Therefore, if you use project, it's convenient to indent each task under the project: